wnka/nwstg/source/ft/index.md

 information about the game in that cabinet!
 The type of game is an "STG", a genre which you can learn more about [here](/whatis/).

-RayForce
+Tenkomori Shooting
 ------

-The STG that is currently featured at Full Tilt Ballard is Taito's [RayForce](http://en.wikipedia.org/wiki/RayForce).
-Released in 1994, RayForce features amazing 2D graphics and an easy to understand scoring system.
+The STG that is currently featured at Full Tilt Ballard is Namco's [Tenkomori Shooting](http://mamezach.blogspot.com/2012/05/game-of-day-tenkomori-shooting.html).
+This game is very unique in that it offers a bunch of mini-games centered around shooting.
+Don't let all the Japanese throw you off, it's pretty straightforward!

-It was recently featured on [STGWeekly](http://stgweekly.wordpress.com/), which is a great way to learn more about this game!

-{% youtube 5SQCb9ckzRY %}
+{% youtube BOiVPTYCq2U %}

 Meetups
 --------